Akemona/strapi/README.md

 ## WORK IN PROGRESS

 ### This is Strapi v3 maintenance release with focus on current LTS Node & MongoDB Support

+## Motivation

+After strapi decided to drop MongoDB support on v4, we have decided to maintain v3 for our internal use, but anyone can use this at their own risk.

 ### Features